freedomofpress/securedrop/docs/client.rst

 The SecureDrop Client Application
 =================================

-As part of the ongoing work to make a user (journalist?) friendly workstation for SecureDrop we have created a native client application to be run within the Qubes operating system.
+As part of the ongoing work to make a journalist-friendly workstation for SecureDrop we have created a native client application to be run within the Qubes operating system.
 It helps journalists with the most common activities associated with using SecureDrop in a user friendly manner.